omri24/MoleRatsClassifier/README.md

 Blind mole rats (BMR) are mammals that live in tunnels under-ground and communicate by ramming their heads against the tunnel walls.

-This project has two goals:
+This project has 2 goals:
 1. Distinguishing between the sounds produced by different individual BMR.
 2. Pointing out audio properties that take part in the classification.

 The data used in the project was provided by prof. Yossi Yovel from Tel-Aviv University.

 ## The dataset
-The dataset contains recordings of five different BMR.
+The dataset contains recordings of 5 different BMR.
 The audio is given in labeled multi-channel WAV files.

 ## Analyzing the data